 The board works as a team and regularly reviews its procedures and composition.

 Evaluate Board performance based on clear and relevant objectives, seeking continual improvement

 Current membership of the Board is as follows:

-In view of the size of the Board and the short period of membership for the majority of the Board, the Directors do not believe that it is practical to undertake an external or a wide-ranging evaluation of the performance of Board members.
-Based on an informal evaluation, the Board considers the recent performance of the executive directors to have been successful in achieving the Company's objectives for the first half of 2018.
+In view of the size of the Board, the directors do not believe that it is practical to undertake an external or a wide-ranging evaluation of the performance of board members.
+Based on an informal evaluation, the board considers the recent performance of the executive directors to have been successful in achieving the Company's objectives for the first half of 2019.

 James Cane's main task is to oversee the Company's administrative function and, in particular, its financial affairs.
-While this is an area where it is more difficult to evaluate performance, he has managed the process for completing the financial statements within the statutory time limits and supervised the Company's administration.
+While this is an area where it is more difficult to evaluate performance, he has managed the process for completing the financial statements within the statutory time limits, overseeing the Group's financial operations, and supervised the Company's administration.

 Succession planning remains an important issue for the Board.

 The Board intends to review the performance of the team as a unit to ensure that the members of the Board collectively function in an efficient and productive manner.